JSON vs CSV: What's the Difference?

 - XML

-Extensible Markup Language is a format that’s amazing at handling highly complicated data while maintaining a neat structure.
-Yet, at the same time, XML files are a lot less space efficient than either JSON or CSV.
+Extensible Markup Language is a format that's amazing at handling highly complicated data while maintaining a neat structure.
+Yet, at the same time, XML files are a lot less space-efficient than either JSON or CSV.

 - YAML

-YAML Ain’t Markup Language is a data serialization format often used for configuration files such as for Docker or Kubernetes.
-YAML maintains readability while also being relatively efficient at data storage, however, it’s less widely supported than JSON.
+YAML Ain't Markup Language is a data serialization format often used for configuration files, such as for Docker or Kubernetes.
+YAML maintains readability while also being relatively efficient at data storage; however, it's less widely supported than JSON.

 - Avro